Sunday, August 3, 2025

 While he enjoyed swift and rising success, he was haunted by personal demons.
 The death of his father and a close friend just weeks apart in 1975 greatly affected him.
 A girlfriend rejected his marriage proposal at the urging of her wealthy family.

 He drank heavily.
-The isolation and social stigma he experienced in Virginia took its toll.
+The isolation and social stigma he experienced in Virginia took a toll on him.
 He was homesick.
 In one letter, he wrote, “I’m going to come back to West Virginia when this is over.

 "I like to think that I have left my ghost up one of those hollows, and I’ll never really be able to leave for good until I find it.
 And I don’t want to look for it because I might find it and have to leave.”